-I have been creating a series of still life drawing tutorials to help you enhance your realism drawing skills.
-Learning how to draw different items will not only help you to enhance your drawing skills, but it will also teach you how to see simple shapes that make a more complex subject.
-Learning how to draw a radish is a simple and fun drawing subject for children and adults that consists of only a few steps.
+I have created a series of still-life drawing tutorials to help you enhance your realism drawing skills.
+Learning how to draw different items will not only help you enhance your drawing skills but also teach you how to see simple shapes that make a more complex subject.
+Learning to draw a radish is a simple and fun drawing subject for children and adults that consists of only a few steps.

-First, I will show you how to draw a radish’s outline, and then I will show you how to add value, highlights, and shadows with images and video, which will create a three-dimensional illusion that will make the radish pop of your drawing surface.
+First, I will show you how to draw a radish’s outline, and then I will show you how to add value, highlights, and shadows with images and video, creating a three-dimensional illusion that will make the radish pop on your drawing surface.

-Radishes come in a variety of sizes, shapes, which make them a fun subject for artists to paint and draw.
+Radishes come in various sizes and shapes, making them a fun subject for artists to paint and draw.

 Radishes have nice curved lines that will help you to enhance your drawing skills.